Jieli-Tech/fw-AC63_BT_SDK/README.md

 * Makefile build : `apps/app_cfg` select the target you want to build,double click the `make_prompt` and excute `make`

+  `before build the project make sure the USB updater is connect and enter the update mode correctly`

 Certification
 -------------